Don’t mess with your neck doing yoga either

 The point here isn’t to disparage Yoga which can be healthy exercise, and probably a lot safer than bicycle riding on busy streets or running at night.
 But people should know the limits of what the body can do, and be very careful about injuring certain areas of the body which can be devastating.
 Be very careful with your neck and head.
 Wear helmets when traveling at speed.
 Wear a running vest at night so you don’t get clocked by a drunk.
 And when some Yogi comes along and says putting your body weight on the back of your neck is a panacea and will cure your thyroid?
 Tell them to shove it.

-7 thoughts on “Don’t mess with your neck doing yoga either”
+7 responses to “Don’t mess with your neck doing yoga either”

 1. An interesting aspect of this anatomy is that the circle of Willis provides some degree of redundancy to loss of supply from the arteries that feed it.
 So much so that some people will have complete occlusion of the carotid on one side, without knowing it.
 Of course, a clot that passes through the circle will cause a stroke downstream of wherever it lodges beyond.